mauricehuguenin/enso_diabatic_fluxes/README.md

 ----

 __Fig.
-6__: Creating equatorial transects of vertical mixing/surface forcing with Fig6_climatological_transects_of_water_mass_transformation_velocities.m.
+6__: Creating equatorial transects of vertical mixing/surface forcing with Fig6_and_Fig8_climatological_transects_of_water_mass_transformation_velocities.m.
 The first part extracts the data first and saves it in a .mat file while the second part describes the plotting routine.
 The file nanmonmean.m is used to calculate monthly mean values for the transects.

 __Fig.
 7__:

 __Fig.
-8__:
+8__: As for Fig. 6 but using the model output of the idealized El Niño and La Niña simulations

 __Fig.
 9__: Fig9_discharge_and_recharge_schematics.pptx shows the schematics with data extracted from ..... drawn in powerpoint